The Dials: Rates, Caps & the Flywheel

 |

-The self-balancing trick is to tie LP rewards to how full the book is.
-When borrowing demand runs hot, utilization climbs toward the kink, LP yield rises, that yield pulls in more collateral, and the fresh collateral reopens capacity for still more borrowing.
-The system draws in exactly the collateral it needs, exactly when it needs it - and each turn of the wheel is a little bigger than the last.
+The self-balancing trick is that LP rewards are tied to how full the book is.
+When borrowing demand runs hot, utilization climbs toward the kink, LP yield rises, that yield pulls in collateral, and the fresh collateral reopens capacity for still more borrowing.
+The system draws in exactly the collateral it needs, exactly when it needs it - and capacity on the uncovered residual is linear in collateral, so growth never requires loosening a single safety parameter.

 That's the engine room.
-Next we'll see the one party we haven't paid yet: the protocol itself, and how the trading spread gets split.
+Next: the one party we haven't paid yet - the protocol itself.

 What just happened

-• The flywheel ties it all together: yield draws collateral, collateral adds capacity, capacity invites borrowing, borrowing lifts yield - and it compounds.
+- The flywheel: yield draws collateral, collateral adds capacity, capacity invites borrowing, borrowing lifts yield - compounding growth with no safety parameter ever loosened.